Is the Conventional Picture of Coherence Time Complete? Dark Matter Recoherence: Introduction

 \section{Introduction}

 While there exist a large number of astrophysical and cosmological observations of dark matter (DM) ~\cite{Bertone:2016nfn,Weber_2010,Nesti:2012zp,Bovy:2012tw,Read:2014qva,Evans:2018bqy,Necib:2018igl}, its nature remains one of the largest mysteries in physics.
 Models of ultralight DM (ULDM) provide arguably the simplest explanation for the origin of DM.
-Due to its astronomical occupation number, ULDM behaves as a classical field, which oscillates with a frequency equal to the particle's total energy.
+Due to its astronomical occupation and weak coupling, ULDM behaves as a classical field, which oscillates with a frequency equal to the particle's total energy \cite{Bao:2025nsd}.
 Being non-relativistic, the ULDM frequency is close to its mass with small corrections due to kinetic and/or potential energy.
 Therefore, the signal induced by ULDM in direct experimental searches is to a good approximation, harmonic and deterministic, setting it apart from noise and therefore enhancing the sensitivity.
 This enhancement is, however, limited by the stochastic nature of the DM dynamics~\cite{Foster:2017hbq,Centers:2019dyn,Lisanti:2021vij,Kim:2021yyo,Flambaum:2023bnw,Kim:2023kyy,Kim:2023pvt,Cheong:2024ose,Gan:2025icr}\,, associated with the fact that it is known to have a finite coherence time, after which its phase and amplitude information is lost.
 The standard lore is that the ULDM coherence time is given by ${\cal O}\left(1/m\sigma^2\right)$, with $m$ being the DM mass and $\sigma\sim 10^{-3}$ being the dispersion of the galactic DM velocity distribution.
-This lore is missing a crucial piece of available information, namely that, locally, the ULDM is subject to the gravitational potential of the sun.
+This lore is missing a crucial piece of available information, namely that, locally, the ULDM is subject to the gravitational potential of the Sun.
 It implies that in addition to the continuous set of scattering states, there is a set of discrete bound states that ULDM may populate~\cite{Banerjee:2019epw,Banerjee:2019xuy}.
 In~\cite{ Kaup:1968zz,Ruffini:1969qy,1991ApJ...368..610G,Kolb:1993zz,Xu:2008ep,Peter:2009mi,Peter:2009mm,Lasenby:2020goo,Lundberg:2004dn,VanTilburg:2020jvl,Budker:2023sex}\,, several gravitational and non-gravitational dynamical mechanisms where discussed in which these discrete states are populated.
-As we show below, the presence of these discrete states may dramatically change how we think about the ULDM coherence time and more importantly affect the expected sensitivity of current and near future ULDM experiments.
-We show that even a small amount of DM bounded to spatially confined systems leads to a formal divergence of the commonly considered coherence time.
-We therefore introduce a straightforward generalization of coherence time that takes into account the time an experiment is run for.
-While being finite, it may still vastly exceed the common coherence time resulting in significantly improved experimental sensitivities.